Mental illness is common and can affect anyone, including serving and ex-members of the armed forces and their families.

 NHS Veterans' Mental Health Complex Treatment Service (CTS)

-This is an enhanced local-community-based service for ex-service personnel who have military-related complex mental health problems that haven't improved with earlier care and treatment.
+CTS is an enhanced local-community-based service for ex-service personnel who have military-related complex mental health problems that have not improved with earlier care and treatment.

 The service provides intensive care and treatment including, but not limited to, support for drug and alcohol misuse, physical health, employment, housing, relationships and finances, as well as occupational and trauma-focused therapies.

 To access these services, you need to go through TILS.
 This can be done by contacting the service directly, or by asking a GP or a military charity to refer you.

 - in the north of England, call 0303 123 1145 or email firstname.lastname@example.org

 - in the Midlands or east of England, call 0300 323 0137 or email email@example.com